 - Bring a towel to put on your yoga mat to avoid slippage.
 An extra towel for your face and hands is ideal.

 - Bring a large water bottle — preferably one that’s insulated so your H2O stays cool.
 You’re gonna need it.

 - Take a break if you need one.
 It’s not unusual for newcomers to lie down during their first session.

-- If you have heart or artery conditions, diabetes, anorexia nervosa, a history of fainting, or heat intolerance or you’re pregnant, check with a medical professional before trying hot yoga.
+If you have heart or artery conditions, diabetes, anorexia nervosa, a history of fainting, heat intolerance, or you’re pregnant, check with a medical professional before trying hot yoga.
 You should also chat with your instructor before class to ensure you can get the individualized support you might need.